 British cedar cladding is knotty.
 To love it you have to embrace the knots.
 We do our best to grade out any large, loose or rotten knots during production and as a result, it is unusual for them to fall out after the cladding has been fitted.

 We import Canadian cedar under the grade No 2 Clear and better, allowing 15% 4ths.
 It’s a bit of a mouthful and can be misleading.
 Essentially it means that most cedar boards will be free of knots, with 15% of boards including the odd knot.
 If specifying use BS1186-3 Class 2 or EN942 J20.

 Colour variation is not included within grading restrictions.

 We offer our cedar cladding and cedar weatherboard in a range of dimensions and profiles to suit a wide array of projects.
 Sawn cedar cladding or weatherboard profiles such as feather-edge create a rustic appearance suited to barn conversions and rural properties.

 Machined cedar cladding profiles such as halflap, shiplap and tongue and groove create a more precise aesthetic suited to contemporary designs.
-Feather-edge cedar cladding boards are available in widths up to 200mm for British cedar and 150mm for Canadian cedar.
+Feather-edge cedar cladding boards are available in widths up to 200mm.
 For machined cedar cladding profiles the most popular finished dimension is 20 x 145mm, although narrower widths are available.

 Cedar is one of the most stable and lightweight timbers making it relatively easy to fit.
 However as with all cladding it is important that you follow some basic rules.
 Take some time to browse through the Resource Centre.
 If in doubt give us a ring and we will do our best to answer your questions.